-- Your year in school: First-semester students are not able to take a fifth course.
-Second semester students cannot be granted an overload until their grades are in from the first semester.
+- Year in school: First-semester students are not able to take a fifth course.
+Second semester students cannot be granted an overload until their grades are recorded from the first semester.

-- Your grade point average: Students generally must have a GPA over a 3.0, although extenuating circumstances will be considered.
+- Grade point average: Students generally must have a GPA over a 3.0, although extenuating circumstances will be considered.

-- Your transcript: A student with incompletes from the previous semester will not be allowed to enroll in a fifth course.
+- Transcript: A student with any incompletes from the previous semester will not be allowed to enroll in a fifth course.

-- Your plans to manage the extra work: What are your committments outside of the Divinity School (church, family, work, volunteering etc) and how will you manage the additional work.
+- A student's plans to manage the extra work: What are your commitments outside of the Divinity School (church, family, work, volunteering, etc.) and how will you manage the additional work.

 A note about CPE for academic credit: If a student is planning on enrolling in CPE for Duke Divinity academic credit, please note that CPE ordinarily accounts for two Duke Divinity classes.
 If you completed CPE in the summer then a student should enroll in one unit of CPE for academic credit in the Fall semester and one unit of CPE for academic credit in spring semester.
 If you have general questions about CPE please contact Field Education.
 If you have questions about how to enroll in CPE for Duke Divinity academic credit, please contact the Academic Programs Office.